stretchdance/eqlabs-web/content/_index.md

 ---
 title: 'Home'
 date: 2018-02-12T15:37:57+07:00
-heroHeading: 'Hero - Hugo Small Business Theme'
+heroHeading: 'EQLabs - Solving Hard Problems, Thoughtfully'
-heroSubHeading: 'Hero is a multipurpose Hugo theme with fullscreen hero images and fullwidth sections.
-It contains content types for a business or portfolio site.'
+heroSubHeading: 'Equity Software Labs is a bespoke consulting firm, specialized in delivering timely solutions to intractible technical problems.
+Our award-winning staff are internationally renowned for their ability to deliver high-quality software, especially when working with open source communities.'
 heroBackground: 'images/jason-blackeye-1191801-unsplash.jpg'
 ---